Steven Naismith: Coaching career

 After Naismith retired from playing in June 2021, he was appointed player development manager by Hearts.
 Naismith also joined the coaching staff of the Scotland national team.
 He became manager of the Hearts 'B' team in 2022, and was appointed interim manager of their first team in April 2023.
 Naismith was appointed on a permanent basis in June 2023, but was given the job title of technical director as he had not yet achieved the required UEFA coaching licences in order to represent the club in European competition (this role was taken by Frankie McAvoy).
 In September 2023, a week after Hearts had been eliminated from the Europa Conference League, Naismith was made head coach and McAvoy his assistant.

 On 22 September 2024, Naismith was sacked as manager of Hearts, along with his assistants McAvoy and Gordon Forrest.
 Hearts were sat bottom of the Scottish Premiership with only a single point gained from their first six matches, and having lost their prior eight games in a row in all competitions.

 Naismith rejoined the coaching staff of the Scotland national team in August 2025.

+On 24 August 2026, Naismith was announced as the assistant manager of the Scotland national under-21 football team alongside new manager Tony Docherty.